 As described by U-M Standard Practice Guide 601.25, in the event you suspect an Information Security incident, you are required to report it within 24 hours.
 To report such incidents, simply email us at firstname.lastname@example.org.
 The membership in this email group is limited to trained LSA data security professionals.

-In the case of serious incidents, defined as an incident which involves sensitive data, involves local admin or root compromise of the system, is a widespread threat, is an active persistent attack, is a severe disruption of mission-critical services, or is likely to raise public interest, our team collaborates with the U-M Information and Infrastructure Assurance team (IIA) on triage, containment, and communication with the appropriate stakeholders.
-As much information as possible is catalogued in the IT Security Incidents FootPrints project regarding each incident with the exception of actual sensitive data.
+In the case of serious incidents, defined as an incident which involves sensitive data, involves local admin or root compromise of the system, is a widespread threat, is an active persistent attack, is a severe disruption of mission-critical services, or is likely to raise public interest, our team collaborates with the U-M Information Assurance team (IA) on triage, containment, and communication with the appropriate stakeholders.
+As much information as possible is catalogued by the LSA data security professionals regarding each incident with the exception of actual sensitive data.
 Sensitive data is defined as information whose unauthorized disclosure may have serious adverse effect on the university's reputation, resources, services, or individuals.
 It includes information protected under federal or state regulations or subject to proprietary, ethical, or privacy considerations.
 In responding to serious IT Security incidents, our team may also work with the U-M Police Department (UMPD, formerly the Department of Public Safety), U-M User Advocate, U-M Institutional Review Board, Office of the Vice Provost for Research or the Office of General Council, or any combination of these groups.

 To report an incident or a suspected incident, simply send an email to firstname.lastname@example.org.
 If you aren't sure you have an actual incident, just send us an email and we'll help determine that.